-To a certain extent, section 16 overlaps with the above-identified agreement with the Danish Medical Association and has been included in these rules to ensure control with respect to the provisions in the EFPIA HCP Code on non-intervention trials with respect to pharmaceutical companies.
+To a certain extent, Article 18 overlaps with the above-identified agreement with the Danish Medical Association and has been included in these rules to ensure control with respect to the provisions in the EFPIA HCP Code on non-intervention trials with respect to pharmaceutical companies.

 Re: (d): In a formal sense, non-intervention trials do not require approval in Denmark by the Danish Health and Medicines Authority (formerly the Danish Medicines Agency) or the bioethics committee system and there are no special Danish laws or orders that specifically regulate this type of trial.
-In Lif's agreement with the Danish Medicines Agency (now the Danish Health and Medicines Authority).
+In Lif's agreement with the Danish Medical Association on clinical trials, there is however a requirement to submit trial plans to the Danish Medicines Agency (now the Danish Health and Medicines Authority).
 The Danish Medicines Agency stated to Lif that if there was a specific query, it would provide guidance on whether a trial is an intervention trial or a non-intervention trial and in response to a specific query, they could provide guidance on the rules on promotion and their interpretation associated with non-intervention trials.
-On this basis, provisions were included in the collaboration agreement between Lif and the Danish Medical Association and Lif should submit trial plans relating to non-intervention trials to the Danish Medical Association and Lif should submit trial plans relating to non-intervention trials to the Danish Medical Association and Lif (not from legislation).
-Further, attention is drawn to the fact that the Danish Medical Sociation and Lif (not from legislation).
+On this basis, provisions were included in the collaboration agreement between Lif and the Danish Medical

+Association on clinical research according to which, in order to receive the guidance noted above, members of the Danish Medical Association and Lif should submit trial plans relating to non-intervention trials to the Danish Medicines Agency.
+The requirement thus follows from the agreement on clinical research between the Danish Medical Association and Lif (not from legislation).
 Further, attention is drawn to the fact that the Data Protection Agency also has to approve certain issues relating to clinical trials, although further details of this fall outside the present guidance.

-The above corresponds in principle to the requirement in Art.
-15.02 (d) EFPIA HCP Code.
+The above corresponds in principle to the requirement in section 15.02 (d) EFPIA HCP Code.